Home | Contact

 Kennedy cleared the cops by creating scenarios

-that didn’t match the evidence.
+that didnt match the evidence.
 More...

 Taser death cop John Graham